General Seemingly Unrelated Local Projections: A Monte Carlo study

 The comparatively strong performance of SU-LP also carries over to very large samples ($T=1000$).
 In this case, SU-LP and SU-LP (flat) produce coverage rates close to 90 percent.
 LP (default) also produces well calibrated intervals.
 Only LP (smooth) undercovers and produces too narrow credible intervals, a finding that is consistent with simulation results in \cite{barnichon2019impulse}.

 Coverage rates tell us whether our model produces credible intervals surrounding the LPs that are well calibrated.
 They tell us nothing about the error we make when producing point estimates of the IRFs.
 In principle, a successful approach should produce a low bias under relatively low risk (defined as the standard deviation of the estimator).
 We investigate this relationship systematically in Figure \ref{fig:normbias}.
 The figure shows the median (and 25th and 75th percentiles for SU-LP variants) absolute bias, defined as $\mathbb{E}(\bm{\beta} - \bm{\beta}_{\ast})$, and the standard deviation $\text{Var}(\bm{\beta})^{1/2}$ normalized by $(\bm{\beta}_{\ast}'\bm{\beta}_{\ast} / \tilde{H})^{1/2}$, inspired by \citet{li2024local}, for the different LP variants across $1000$ realizations from the DGP.
+Thus, Figure \ref{fig:normbias} reports bias and dispersion separately, which speaks to the same bias--variance trade-off as MSE, although we do not add a separate MSE table here.

 Starting with the bias in the top panel of \autoref{fig:normbias}, there are four notable insights.
 First, regardless of the value of $\alpha$ and all sample sizes, there are only minor differences in bias with respect to impact estimates.
 However, when we extend the impulse response horizon, a consistent picture emerges where SU-LP produces the lowest bias for $h \ge 4$.
 Second, when only bias is considered, the default LP estimator exhibits the weakest performance among all models considered.
 In all cases and for most horizons, it is the approach that produces the largest bias.
 Third, comparing SU-LP and SU-LP (flat) shows that forcing the IRF estimator towards a Gaussian process pays off, particularly for longer impulse response horizons.
 LP (smooth) displays a performance comparable to that of SU-LP (flat).
 Fourth, relative differences across DGPs are small and we mostly find that if the DGP suggests misspecification, most models produce a larger bias.
 However, the main exception is SU-LP which, irrespective of the value of $\alpha$, produces biases that are barely distinguishable from each other for different values of $\alpha$ (but conditional on $T$).
 This corroborates our narrative that adding a GP component to the model alleviates bias arising from misspecification.